Davoodeh/jelal/jelal_proc/README.md

-A list of minimal proc macros used in [`jelal`](https://crates.io/crates/jelal).

-Changelogs and all the documents can be found in the aforementioned library.

-This is a private (in programming sense) for usage in [`jelal`](https://crates.io/crates/jelal) crate only and should not be relied on.
+This crate used to hold proc macros for [`jelal`](https://crates.io/crates/jelal).
+As of now, no proc macro is used in `jelal`.
+See the crate documents for more information.